newsapps/jobs/dataviz-intern.md

-The Chicago Tribune data visualization department is looking for an intern Summer of 2018.
+The Chicago Tribune data and graphics department is looking for an intern.

 You will join our team of reporters, programmers and visual journalists to create data-centered, digital stories for chicagotribune.com.